Wednesday of Week 28 of Ordinary Time – Gospel

 Commentary on Luke 11:42-46

-Here Jesus attacks them for their scrupulous observance of even the tiniest of regulations, not because that is wrong but because they by-pass the love of God which is what really matters.
+Here Jesus attacks them for their scrupulous observance of even the tiniest of regulations, not because that is wrong but because they by-pass the love of God, which is what really matters.
 He attacks them for their status-seeking.
-They expect people to look up to them and give them special honours because of their supposed higher level of religious observance.
+The Pharisees expect people to look up to them and give them special honours because of their supposed higher level of religious observance.
 They expect to be given front seats in the synagogue and for people to greet them obsequiously in the streets.

 Usually graves were whitewashed so that people would not walk over them by mistake.
 The Pharisees are like unmarked graves which people unwittingly come in contact with and thus become tainted with ritual uncleanness.
-In other words, people coming in contact with them are not aware that under the veneer of piety inside they are really containers of rottenness and corruption.
-Elsewhere, Jesus also describes them as whitewashed graves where the outer cleanliness conceals inner corruption.
+In other words, people coming in contact with them are not aware that under the veneer of piety inside, they are really containers of rottenness and corruption.
+Elsewhere, Jesus also describes the Pharisees as whitewashed graves where the outer cleanliness conceals inner corruption.

 In the past (and perhaps in some places it is still the case), the clergy have often expected similar honours to be paid to them.
 Very often, people willingly did so because they genuinely respected their bishop or their priest.
-But there were cases where the honours were not deserved but were demanded and expected.
-But, as used to be said, the habit does not make the monk nor the Roman collar the priest nor the mitre the bishop.
+But there were cases where the honours were not deserved, but were demanded and expected.
+But as used to be said, the clerical habit does not make the monk, nor the Roman collar the priest, nor the mitre the bishop.

-At this point, one of the scribes or experts in the law (called “lawyer” in the reading) objected because in speaking like that about the Pharisees, Jesus was attacking them too.
-(Some of the scribes were also Pharisees.)
+At this point, “one of the experts in the law” (a scribe) objected because, in speaking like that about the Pharisees, Jesus was attacking them too, as some of the scribes were also Pharisees.
 But they are equally deserving of criticism.
-Because by their narrow-minded and nit-picking interpretations of the law they make it difficult for ordinary people to keep the law, while they themselves do nothing to help.
+Because by their narrow-minded interpretations about insignificant details of the law, they make it difficult for ordinary people to keep the law, while they themselves do nothing to help.
 Moreover, they add rules and regulations to the Mosaic Law, do nothing to help people keep them and find ways for themselves to get around them.

 The Church itself over the centuries has not been above criticism in this area either.
 And perhaps it is still true today.
 Bishops and priests have often laid heavy burdens on the faithful and not given much help in carrying them.
 Sometimes church leaders have been more anxious to preserve traditional practices than lead people to a deeper love of Christ and each other.